Unlabeled Signed Graph Coloring: Unlabeled Signed Acyclic Orientations

 \section{Unlabeled Signed Acyclic Orientations}

+There is a well known reciprocity, established by Stanley, between the chromatic polynomial of an ordinary graph and the number of acyclic orientations of the graph.
+A similar connection was presented by Hanlon in the case of unlabeled graphs, and we extend this to the case of signed graphs.

 Similar to the orienting of edges of ordinary graphs, {\it{incidences}} of signed graphs may be oriented, i.e., for a given edge $e$ with endpoint $i$, we orient the incidence by $\tau(e,i)=\pm1$.
-An orientation of a signed graph is an orientation of each incidence (free loops have no incidences) subject to the following constraint on each edge $e$ with endpoints $i$ and $j$:
+An orientation of a signed graph is an orientation of each incidence (free loops have no incidences, half-edges have one, and all other edges have two) subject to the following constraint on each edge $e$ with endpoints $i$ and $j$: